djangoist/djangoist.org/README.md

 Do we really need to tell them that we have an admin panel exactly at that URL?
 This is 2021, you can't disallow anybody by just telling "disallow".

+If so, I can disallow you too. 🐠